 - The company should prepare its accounts and get them audited by a chartered accountant.

-- Maintain statutory registers, minutes of the meeting, and other reports should be preserved mandatory.
+- Maintaining statutory registers, minutes of the meeting, and other reports should be preserved as mandatory.

 So these are the compliances that should be maintained by the company.